 Information for parents

 We are inviting babies under the age of 14 months to this study.
-Babies either need to have a diagnosis of NF1 or born in a family where either parent (mother or father) has a diagnosis of NF1.
+Babies can have a diagnosis of NF1, or be born in a family where either parent (mother or father) has a diagnosis of NF1.
+The baby does not need to have a diagnosis of NF1.

 This study is currently recruiting and is open to all families with NF1 in the UK.

 If you are pregnant and have NF1 (or your partner has NF1), you can contact the study team to participate once the baby is born.
 Families interested in the study can contact the study team by emailing firstname.lastname@example.org.
 We will then talk to you about the study in detail and answer any questions you may have.